-The annual number of immigrants attaining LPR status has averaged 1.06 million persons per year for fiscal years 2010 through 2019, the last decade prior to the pandemic.
-Based on this average and the belief that the number of future immigrants attaining LPR status in the category of immediate relatives of U.S. citizens will remain close to recent levels (prior to the pandemic), the Trustees' intermediate ultimate assumption is retained at 1.05 million new LPRs per year for the 2024 Trustees Report.
-The Trustees retained the assumption that legal emigration out of the Social Security area will be 25 percent of the number of immigrants attaining LPR status, or 262,500 per year, ultimately.
+The annual number of immigrants attaining LPR status has averaged 1.06 million persons per year for fiscal years 2010 through 2019, the last decade prior to the COVID-19 pandemic.
+Based on this average and the belief that the number of future immigrants attaining LPR status in the category of immediate relatives of U.S. citizens will remain close to recent levels (prior to the pandemic), the Trustees' intermediate ultimate assumption is retained at 1.05 million new LPRs per year for the 2025 Trustees Report.
+The Trustees retained the intermediate assumption that legal emigration out of the Social Security area will be 25 percent of the number of immigrants attaining LPR status, so that the ultimate level of legal emigrants is 262,500 per year.